-BSc Statistics 2026: Course Details, Subjects, Fees, Top Colleges, Eligibility, Career & Salary in India
+BSc Statistics 2026: Eligibility, Fees, Colleges, Career & Salary

 The BSc Statistics degree is a 3-year undergraduate program focused on data analysis, probability, and statistical methods used across business, science, and research.
 Students must typically complete 10+2 with Mathematics, with admission based on merit or entrance exams like CUET in top universities.
 The course develops analytical and problem-solving skills through subjects such as descriptive statistics, statistical inference, and time series analysis.
 Graduates can pursue careers as data analysts, statisticians, or research assistants in industries like IT, finance, and analytics.
 Entry-level salaries generally start around ₹3–8 LPA, depending on skills and employer, while course fees vary widely between government and private colleges.